-NOTE: If you are a person with a disability, you have the right to request reasonable accommodations to participate in the informal hearing process
+NOTE: If you are a person with a disability, you have the right to request reasonable accommodations to participate in the informal hearing process does not discriminate on the basis of disability status in the admission or access to, or treatment or employment in, its federally assisted programs and activities.

-NOTE: Your response to this letter does not preclude you from exercising other avenues available if you believe that you are being discriminated against on the basis of race, color, religion, sex, national origin, familial status, or disability.
+NOTE: Your response to this letter does not preclude you from exercising other avenues available if you believe that you are being discriminated against on the basis of race, color, creed, age, religion, sex, disability, familial status, national origin, and regardless of sexual orientation or gender identity or marital status.